BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 - More AI and bring the automated testing to the age of agentic.

-- Merge the testing approach with our developers.
+- Align the testing approach with our developers, who already have an automated E2E testing stack for Pull Request validation (currently based on [WebdriverIO & CucumberJS](https://tech.bedrockstreaming.com/2021/09/06/web-best-practices.html#our-e2e-tests)).